Sometimes baby boys are born with one or both testicles inside the abdomen or groin, rather than in the scrotum. This is

 When your child returns home, you may need to do the following to help ensure a smooth recovery: Give medications as directed to treat pain and prevent infection.Minor bleeding is normal.
 Care for the incisions as directed.Change your child’s diaper often.
 Leave it off for short periods to allow air at the incision sites.Engage in gentle play.
 Avoid tiring activities for a few weeks.
 Sitting on or riding a bicycle should be avoided for about a week after the surgery.Monitor your child for signs of pain.
 Examples include fussiness, trouble moving, sweating, and pale skin.

-Call your child's doctor if any of these occur: Increasing pressure or painRedness, drainage, puffiness, or soreness around the incision siteChanges in the frequency, odor, appearance, or volume of urineDifficulty urinatingSigns of infection, including fever or chillsPersistent nausea and/or vomitingAbdominal painLack of energyLoss of appetite
+It is important to monitor your child's recovery.
+Alert your child's doctor to any problems.
+If any of the following occur, call your child's doctor: Increasing pressure or painRedness, drainage, puffiness, or soreness around the incision siteChanges in the frequency, odor, appearance, or volume of urineDifficulty urinatingSigns of infection, including fever or chillsPersistent nausea and/or vomitingAbdominal painLack of energyLoss of appetite

 If you think your child has an emergency, call for emergency medical services right away.